canonical/ubuntu-boards-documentation/how-to/raspberry-pi.rst

 ..
 [3] Desktop requires 2GB of RAM or more

 ..
 [4] Desktop requires 4GB of RAM or more

+..
+[5] CM5 support is planned for the 24.04.2 point release

 Using the pre-installed server image